 - 3 credits covering mental health assessment, diagnosis, and treatment

-The remaining coursework typically includes further depth in the above topics or other areas of specialization.
+The remaining coursework typically includes further depth in the above topics or other areas of specialization such as school counseling, mental health counseling, and more.
 Students in a PsyD program may also have to complete advanced coursework in many of the above required areas.

 Supervised Clinical Practice Requirement